Binary Iterative Hard Thresholding Converges with Optimal Number of Measurements for 1-Bit Compressed Sensing: Introduction

-The invertibility condition that is essential for our proof intuitively states that treating the signed measurements as some ``scaled linear'' measurements should lead to good enough estimates, which is an overarching theme of recovery in generalized linear models.
-However, our condition also quantifies ``goodness'' of this estimate in a way that allows us to show contraction in the BIHT iterations.
+The invertibility condition that is essential for our proof intuitively states that treating the signed measurements as some ``scaled linear'' measurements should lead to adequate estimates, which is an overarching theme of recovery in generalized linear models.
+Further, our condition quantifies the ``goodness'' of these estimates in a way that allows us to show a contraction in the BIHT iterations.
 This contraction of approximation error comes naturally from our definition.
-While similar idea appear in \cite{friedlander2021nbiht}, showing the contraction of approximate error is a much involved exercise therein.
-Also, it is empirically observed in \cite[Sec.~4.2]{JLBB13} that in normalized BIHT, the step-size of the gradient descent algorithm must be carefully chosen, or the algorithm will not converge.
+In contrast, while a similar idea appears in \cite{friedlander2021nbiht}, showing the contraction of approximate error is a highly involved exercise therein.
+As another point of interest, \cite[Sec.~4.2]{JLBB13} empirically observed that in normalized BIHT, the step-size of the gradient descent algorithm must be carefully chosen, or else the algorithm will not converge.
 Our definition of the invertibility condition gives some intuitive justification on why the algorithm is so sensitive to step-size.
 Our analysis relies on the step-size being set exactly to $\eta = \sqrt{2\pi}$.
 More generally, if $\eta$ were to deviate too far from $\sqrt{2\pi}$, the contraction would be lost.